 Mr. Bennett’s journey with music continued to grow after high school.
 He attended Oberlin College and Conservatory, where he received two Bachelor degrees in Jazz Saxophone Performance and Religion before recently completing a Master’s degree in Music Education.

-This is his first year with Music Education Services, and he couldn’t be more excited to be apart of a nurturing community that is committed to bringing the highest quality of music education to students in the Chicagoland area.
+This is his second year with Music Education Services, and he couldn’t be more excited to be apart of a nurturing community that is committed to bringing the highest quality of music education to students in the Chicagoland area.

 Mr. Bennett is personally committed to teaching and sees its greatest reward as being able to serve.
 He is motivated by a passion to open students' minds to a whole new world of possibilities for themselves and those around them.
 If Mr. Bennett could describe teaching in one word, he might say “Freedom!”
 There is nothing better than teaching that allows students to go beyond their own limitations and thinking to successfully arrive at a place they never thought was possible.